 This genus has a host of common names, including ‘Beggar’s Blanket’ and ‘Old Man’s Flannel’.
 In England, the very poor used to put the thick leaves into their shoes for warmth.
 It is also said that when fish eat the seeds, they are stupefied and can be gathered by hand.

 Although most of the more than 300 species are biennials, our offerings are perennials.
 Though some are dwarfs and some are giants, nearly all have fuzzy stamens and prefer very well drained sandy or rocky soil.
 We like to use them in the rock garden as specimens or for naturalizing.

-A stately stand of tall branched racemes laden with large, white cupped blooms distinguishes this new Verbascum cultivar.
-Fuzzy basal foliage, steeped in soft grayish greens, launches the crisp and classic display that shows a lively touch of color when reddish purple floral filaments appear.
+A stately stand of tall branched racemes laden with large, cupped white blooms distinguishes this new Verbascum cultivar.
+Fuzzy basal foliage, steeped in soft smoky greens, launches the sparkling display that shows a lively splash of color when reddish purple floral filaments appear.

 Size: 3-1/4' – 4' 0" high x 18" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.